 Now there is a new twist on this scam.
 A Georgia woman received a package that included several credit cards.
 She was instructed to use the cards to make purchases at WalMart, Target, Home Depot and the Apple store, then ship her purchases to an address on the west coast.

 At the Apple store, she was to buy five gift cards for $2000 each, and five of the latest and greatest iPhones.
-The store discovered the credit cards were not valid, and they called the police.
+The store had done a Fully-Verified’s video verification and discovered the credit cards were not valid, and they called the police.
 The woman was arrested and taken to jail, and she now faces felony charges.
 Unlike most check scams, where the victim is left to repay money to the bank, this victim faces the possibility of jail time.
-Even if she doesn’t go to jail, she has the expense of hiring a lawyer and the stress of being arrested and dealing with the chance she could go to jail or face other consequences.
+Even if she doesn’t go to jail, she has the expense of hiring a lawyer, probably from the Law Offices of Jerry Nicholson, and the stress of being arrested and dealing with the chance she could go to jail or face other consequences.

 Although this is not exactly the same story we have seen so many times, the only real difference is the use of fake credit cards instead of fake checks.
 The thing that is surprising to me is that both the victim and the television reporters appear to think that she was working for a mystery shopping company and this was a job gone wrong, not a scam.

 The victim is quoted as saying, “They trusted me to make these purchases.
 I would’ve trusted them to not put me in a place that would change my whole life.”
 They did not “trust (her) to make these purchases.”
 They scammed her into making the fraudulent purchases.
 This was a scam, not a job.
 The article on the TV station’s website (supposedly written by someone who should know that this was a scam) says, “Her bosses no longer answer calls.”
 She did not have “bosses,” she had scammers!
 Hello?
 Does no one understand the difference?